oRPC

 ))

-// Register custom methods
+Register custom JSON-RPC methods directly:

 Name: "math.add",